Shingles Vaccine: All You Need To Know About Shingrix

-Protecting our health becomes increasingly important as we age and one of the key strategies is vaccination.
+Protecting your health becomes increasingly important as we age and one of the key strategies is vaccination.
 Shingles is a condition that can affect anyone who has had chickenpox and it becomes more common as we get older.
 Fortunately, Shingrix offers protection against it.
 In this blog, we'll provide you with detailed information about Shingrix: what it is, how it works and why it represents a significant step forward in preventive healthcare.

-Shingrix is a vaccine that's changing the way we protect ourselves against shingles.
+Shingrix is a vaccine that's changing the way we protect against shingles.
 This condition, known for causing a painful rash and long-term discomfort, can now be prevented more effectively.
 Shingrix is made from a component of the virus itself, but importantly, it's not a live vaccine.
 This means it's suitable for a wider audience, including those with certain immune system issues.
+Doctors now have a more potent option in their toolkit to safeguard patients, especially those aged 50 and above, from the complications of shingles.
+By boosting the immune system's response to the virus, Shingrix provides a strong line of defence, marking a significant step forward in preventive health measures.

 You may experience minor side effects following vaccination.
 Most reactions are mild, and last no more than a couple of days and you will recover without any problems.